entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ::: tip Why K3s?
 K3s is a certified Kubernetes distribution designed for production workloads in resource-constrained environments.

-It's packaged as a single <50MB binary that reduces the dependencies and steps required to install, run and auto-update a production Kubernetes cluster.
+It's packaged as a single <50MB binary that minimizes the dependencies and procedure required to install, run and auto-update a production Kubernetes cluster.
 :::

 1. Install the version of `K3s` supported by Entando 7.0.
 Note that this is not the latest version of K3s.